 Are There Post-Credits Scenes?

 No, there are no post-credits scenes in The Sword of Doom.
-The film concludes with the final freeze-frame and the credits roll immediately after.
+The story concludes with the final freeze-frame before the credits.

 Type of Movie